Kayyleigh/BarNotation/README.md

 - [ ] Enable custom command sequences
 - [ ] Implement soft delete, i.e. all deleted notes, collections and entries move to a bin so they can be recovered for a little bit before perma delete.
 (Especially entries since those are easy to accidentally delete)
 - [ ] Proper persistent storage (I currently put everything in the browser localStorage)
-- [ ] Full notebook export as LaTeX
 - [ ] Customizable hotkeys (?)
 - [ ] Custom command sequences (?—See the [Discussion on this](https://github.com/Kayyleigh/BarNotation/discussions/14))
 - [ ] Overview of existing command sequences